Bismark-Agyei/Real---Time-Vehicle-License-Detection/README.md

 Detections are filtered based on confidence scores and class labels to retain only relevant vehicle types (e.g., cars, trucks, motorbikes).

 SORT Tracking
-The Simple Online and Realtime Tracking (SORT) algorithm assigns unique IDs to each vehicle and tracks them across frames using  bounding box association.
+The Simple Online and Realtime Tracking (SORT) algorithm assigns unique IDs to each vehicle and tracks them across frames.

 Plate ↔ Vehicle Association
-License plate detections are matched to their corresponding vehicle bounding boxes based on spatial proximity and overlap logic.
+License plate detections are matched to their corresponding vehicle bounding boxes

 7. Plate Cropping
 Once associated, the license plate region is cropped from the frame for preprocessing and OCR.

 8. Grayscale + Thresholding → OCR → CSV Output
 The cropped plate image is converted to grayscale and thresholded to enhance text clarity.
  EasyOCR is then applied to extract alphanumeric characters.
 Recognized plate numbers, along with timestamps and vehicle IDs, are saved to a CSV file for logging and analysis.

 SETUP